AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 #High Rate Sedimentation, Summer 2018
-#### Hannah Si and Anna Hong
+#### Anna Hong and Hannah Si
-#### June 29, 2018
+#### July 27, 2018

 ## Abstract
-Since Spring 2018, the AguaClara High Rate Sedimentation (HRS) team has been investigating the cause behind floc blanket decay in the sedimentation tank, which has been attributed to system failure at high upflow velocities.
-At first, the Summer 2018 HRS team conducted experiments at lower upflow velocities of 1 mm/s and 2 mm/s to replicate system success.
-However, having discovered that floc blanket formation seems to not form at these lower velocities at all, the Summer 2018 HRS team has focused their experiments at the higher upflow velocity of 3 mm/s.

-Sedimentation is a critical process for water treatment plants.
-It is the process by which coagulated minerals, dirt, and other particles are removed from the water via gravitational settling.
-The HRS team hopes to design a tank that will yield an effluent of 0.3 NTU or lower while maintaining high upflow velocity.
-While the World Health Organization has a standard of at most 1 NTU for drinking water, the EPA standard is 0.3 NTU.
+Sedimentation is a critical process for water treatment plants by which coagulated minerals, dirt, and other particles are removed from the water via gravitational settling.
+The High Rate Sedimentation (HRS) team hopes to design a sedimentation tank that will yield an effluent with turbidity of 0.3 NTU or lower at a high upflow velocity.
+While 1 NTU is the World Health Organization's standard for turbidity drinking water, the EPA standard is 0.3 NTU.
 AguaClara currently achieves this with an upflow velocity of 1 mm/s, but not at upflow velocities of 3 mm/s or greater.
-A larger upflow velocity would allow for a reduction in treatment plant size, which would reduce construction costs among other advantages.
-Therefore, the goal of the HRS team is to investigate how to preserve system success at higher upflow velocities.
+Therefore, the goal of HRS team is to to preserve system success while raising upflow velocity, in order to provide more clean water in a given time without increasing treatment plant size.
+Operating at a greater efficiency would eliminate the need for additional building materials and higher construction and maintenance costs, thus

+Since the fall of 2017, the AguaClara High Rate Sedimentation (HRS) team has been investigating the cause behind floc blanket decay, which has been attributed to system failure, at high upflow velocities in the sedimentation tank.
+The Summer 2018 HRS team first conducted experiments at lower upflow velocities of 1 mm/s and 2 mm/s in a 1" diameter tube to replicate system success.
+However, after failing to produce a floc blanket at these lower upflow velocities yet succeeding at higher velocities, the Summer 2018 HRS team has focused on optimizing sedimentation at a higher upflow velocity of 3 mm/s.
+The team confirmed the optimal coagulant dosage to be approximately 4.5 mg/L of PACl and is currently redesigning the sedimentation tank's bottom geometry to enhance resuspension of flocs.

 <!--Add a paragraph on why high rate sedimentation is important, and how it fits into the AguaClara plant (the global context) -->
 ## Methods
 ### Experimental Apparatus